Extradition from UAE — Interpol & Bilateral Defence

 Frequently Asked Questions

-How long does UAE extradition take?
+How long does the UAE extradition process typically take from arrest to final decision?

 Our Practice Areas